Dialectical Therapy

 Dialectical behavioral therapy ongoing research

-In addition, ongoing research is in progress to determine whether DBT may also be a clinically effective treatment for disorders and mental health conditions like depression, anxiety, eating disorders including binge eating disorder, drug and alcohol dependence, and post-traumatic stress disorder.
+In addition, ongoing research is in progress to determine whether dialectical behavior therapy may also be a clinically effective treatment for disorders and mental health conditions like depression, anxiety, eating disorders including binge eating disorder, drug and alcohol dependence, and post-traumatic stress disorder.
 That said, theoretical and empirical observations suggest that virtually anyone can benefit from learning some dialectical behavior skills since everyone experiences difficult emotions and self-destructive behaviors from time to time that they may want to change with the help of therapy.
 Whether it’s used as the primary clinical treatment for a certain, specific condition depends on the individual and the professional opinion of their therapy provider.

-What to expect from a DBT session
+What to expect from a DBT treatment session

 Depending on the situation, a therapist may recommend solely one-on-one, individual DBT therapy sessions, or one-on-one sessions in addition to group therapy sessions.
 Individual therapy with a DBT therapist is generally intended to offer you a safe, nonjudgmental space where you can take a look at past emotional reactions, identify where they may have come from, and learn better coping techniques for them in the future.
 Specific treatment targets are dependent upon each individual’s unique situation; some may focus on radical acceptance, while others may focus on interpersonal skills modules.
 In general, DBT sessions focus on teaching patients to better understand their emotions and reactions and better cope with hardships.

 Learning and implementing mindfulness techniques will likely be an important part of either format since they can help individuals cultivate a nonjudgmental awareness of their emotions as they arise so they can more calmly and effectively.
-Note that whatever session structure your treatment team decides is best, it’s usually important to stick with it for the duration your DBT consultation team recommends for skills training—often the period of six months or more.
+Note that whatever session structure your treatment team decides is best, it’s usually important to stick with it for the duration your DBT consultation team recommends for skills training—often a period of six months or more.
 This is because DBT focuses on implementing a training method for rewiring how you relate to your own emotions, which can take time to be effective.
 You may receive homework assignments to bolster your therapy sessions.

 iStock/Courtney Hale